Moroccan mafia: Port of Antwerp

 Cocaine is delivered daily in containers to the Port of Antwerp, before it is distributed throughout Europe by Dutch and Belgian-Moroccan drug traffickers.
 The Port of Antwerp, which is considered to be the largest port for cocaine import in Europe, is dominated and controlled by 5 Moroccan drug clans who export these large quantities of cocaine to the European mainland.
-With an area of 12,068 hectares (or 24,000 football fields), gangs preferred to use this port as a trafficking destination for drugs due to the lawlessness within the port.
-What also attracted the gangs, is the fact that the Port of Antwerp is considered to be an "open port".
-This is not the case for the Port of Rotterdam, which is closed off daily and under high surveillance.
+Gangs preferred to use the Port of Antwerp as a trafficking destination for drugs due to the lawlessness within the port.
+Additionally, with an area of 12,068 hectares (~24,000 football fields), the scale of the port is what makes it attractive to criminals.
 Within a single cargo ship, it is possible to place up to 15,000 containers.
-Customs officers are provided with scanners that are only able to scan a single container in 5 minutes, which makes full control over the entire cargo pretty much impossible.
+Customs officers use scanners, that are only able to scan a single container in 5 minutes, which makes full control over the entire cargo pretty much impossible.
 This makes drug trafficking easier for gangs operating in the port.
-There are also cases of corruption amongst customs officers who work for criminal gangs.
-The amount of corruption amongst customs officers has more than doubled between 2015 and 2017.
-In October 2017, Tim Deelen, who worked as a customs officer at the Port of Antwerp, was arrested by the Belgian police.
-He worked for a criminal organisation based in Antwerp.
-In September 2017, the federal police in Antwerp was sounding the alarm on the increase of cocaine trafficking in the port city, generating a parallel economy and a level of corruption that was never seen before.
-Customs officers and police officers very often received a large sum of money (up to 100,000 euros "to relocate containers to avoid police and customs control") by criminal organisations in Antwerp and the Netherlands, to send drugs through the customs controls without being intercepted.